shardsofblue/virginia-court-data-plea-deals/old_code_archive/notes-file.md

 ## R Notes:
 * The _analysis.R_ file has been set up with a connection to the database, but has no analysis in it.
 See file _old\_code\_archive/analysis-circuitcourt-prelim.R_ for some functions written with the old, incomplete database.

+# File explanations
+*Note only machine 3210-09 has the proper programs and drivers to access and use the PostgreSQL database*

+## analysis.sql
+* working file for analysis of scraped Virginia court data using SQLPro for Postgre

+## homicide_case_summaries.xlsx
+* main finished analysis focused on capital murder cases over three years

+## analysis_2007-2017.xlsx
+* working Excel file for analysis of data pulled via SQL

+## analysis.R
+* working file for analysis of scraped Virginia court data using R
+* file for working out functions and methods for future analyses

+## notes-file.md
+* To-Do list
+* Notes between collaborators

+## process-notes_rready.md
+* Detailed and ongoing process trail of R. Ready's analysis

+## scraps.R, scraps.sql
+* Storage for incomplete code
+* Storage for backup code in case of FUBAR

+## NOTE

+.gitignore
+* __required__ to keep over-large files from preventing uploads to github
+	* .Rdata
+	* data
+	* .Rproj.user